Asymptotic tensor rank of graph tensors: beyond matrix multiplication: Introduction

 \begin{question} Is there a $k\geq 5$ such that $\tau(\tens(K_k)) < \tfrac23$? \end{question}

 Our second question is a more precise version of the above question for general graph tensors.

 \begin{question} Is it true that for every graph $G$, we have $\omega(\tens(G)) = f(G)$? \end{question}

 The answer is known to be yes only for bipartite graphs.
+(This follows directly from the lower bound in \eqref{cutseq}.)
 If the answer to \cref{a2} is yes, then the answer to \cref{q1} is yes.
 For $G = C_3$, this question specializes to the long-standing open question whether the exponent of matrix multiplication $\omega$ equals 2.
 It might therefore be interesting to ask \cref{a2} with the additional assumption that $\omega=2$.
-The answer is then known to be yes for all odd cycles (\cref{cycleth}), the complete graph~$K_4$ and graphs that are composed of these in a certain (natural) way.
+The answer is then known to be yes for all odd cycles (see \eqref{eqoddcycle}), the bipartite graphs, the complete graph~$K_4$ and graphs that are composed of these in a certain (natural) way; namely by taking the disjoint union and then identifying pairs of nonadjacent vertices of choice.

 Our third question is about the (monomial) subexponent of Dicke tensors.
 In \cite{vrana} the upper bound $\subomega(D_{\lambda}) \leq H(\lambda/k)$ was proven for any $\lambda\vdash k$, and the following problem was posed.